Jakemporter/jakemporter.github.io/README.md

 ## https://jakemporter.github.io/

 I created this portfolio webpage with a theme, I did use all my own images.
 I added some sections about myself along with an image of my wife and I. I linked in the nav bar a page about some things I have worked on including a bootcamp capstone project, work I've done professionally and projects I've done at Berkeley Bootcamp.
-I have also included some contact information at the bottom.
+I have also included some contact information in the footer.

 Spectral by HTML5 UP
 html5up.net | @ajlkn